 When you are happy parents to donor conceived child and everything has gone as planned, it might be the time to think through how and when to talk to your child about the origins of their creation.
 This is a very frequently discussed topic for the parents of donor eggs babies.
 Every parent struggles with these thoughts and questions, how and what to say?
 How will the child react?
 What will be the donor egg child experience?
 Should I worry about the reaction?
 What if it goes wrong?
 Do not worry: as long as you are honest and the child is loved and cared for, you can be sure everything is going to be okay.
 Still it is a very good idea to think it through and come up with some sort of strategy.
 We will try to help you with going through this as smoothly as possible.

 Egg donation: Talking to your child about their origin

-Let’s start with saying that it is not a one-time thing.
+Let’s start with saying that it is not a one evening talk.
 Talking to your kids about how they were born with the help of donated eggs is a long process.
-It is not like you will just say one day: “Hey kid, you know what?
-You aren’t in 100% ours, we had help of a kind person you probably won’t ever meet.”
+It is not like you will just say one day: “You aren’t in 100% ours, we had some help of a kind person you probably will not ever meet.”
 This problem cannot be solved this way.
-This is a continuing and evolving process, but don’t panic it is not too complicated.
+This is a continuing and evolving process, but it is definitely doable.